 Tex Lyon Trail

-The challenging 8-hour round trip trek along the Tex Lyon trail brings hikers through old growth forest stands down onto the rocky shoreline of Beaver Harbour.
-Tough trail is difficult with an uneven forest floor, muddy sections, exposed roots, and rope-assisted inclines on multiple occasions, it offers a stunning panoramic view of Queen Charlotte Strait upon arrival at Dillon Point.
+The challenging 8-hour round trip trek along the Tex Lyon trail brings hikers through old-growth forest stands down onto the rocky shoreline of Beaver Harbour.
+The tough trail is difficult with an uneven forest floor, muddy sections, exposed roots, and rope-assisted inclines on multiple occasions, it offers a stunning panoramic view of Queen Charlotte Strait upon arrival at Dillon Point.
 Pack a day pack with plenty of food and water.
 Wear appropriate footwear and clothing.
 Be advised of the presence of wildlife including resident black bears, cougars, and wolves.
 Pack a cell phone and emergency kit.
 Tell someone where you are going and expected return time.